second youngest child of

 Bell’s immediate family had died.

 purchased a tract of land atop the hill at Brown’s Ford Bluff from his brother,

-Egbert Bell, in 1855, where he remained until his death two years later.
+Joel Egbert Bell, where he remained until his death two years later.
 His son, State Rep. Allen Bell, inherited the land.

 Williams Bell died in 1857 at the